Straights DirectStraights Direct provides comprehensive feeding solutions to farmers across the UK.

 Return to Index

-Hi Pro Soya
+Hi Pro Soya (GM & Non GM)

 Hi Pro Soya, generically known as Soya Bean Meal, is a pale, brownish feed which is occasionally pelleted, but predominantly is available as a gritty meal.
 It comprises the residues of soya beans once they have been rid of oil by extraction or expelling.
 The naturally occurring trypsin inhibitor is deactivated by controlled heat treatment, the biggest advantage of which reduces protein degradability in the rumen.